What you should know about COVID-19 stimulus payments

-At Old National, we know a second round of stimulus payments, also called economic impact payments, is a critical lifeline for many people affected by COVID-19.
+At Old National, we know 2021 stimulus payments, also called economic impact payments, are a critical lifeline for many people affected by COVID-19.
 We are prepared to help clients access these payments as quickly, securely and safely as possible.*

-We are receiving many calls about stimulus payments, and we are working diligently to assist when we can; however, there is some information that we do not have access to.
-For example, Old National does not have insight into those payments being issued in paper check form by the IRS.
+With past stimulus payments, Old National received many phone calls from clients asking about the status of their payments; however, we do not have insight into payments issued in paper check form by the IRS.
 Your best resource is the IRS GMP site.